Disclaimer: Don’t eat ANY plant unless you are sure you know what it is! This goes double for mushrooms, which can

 Relevant Links and Resources on Edible Weeds

-This topic is HUGE and this class is really just a teaser, to get you inspired and send you on your lifelong journey of weed-eating.
+This topic is HUGE and this article is really just a teaser, to get you inspired and send you on your lifelong journey of weed-eating.
 Here are some directions you could go:

 The Trillium Wild Edible Weeds project is excellent.

 If this topic interests you, you’re for sure gonna want to watch every single video on this channel.
 Start with this video: